 (1) If the Auditor General cannot complete the audit of the corporation by 30 September in any year he or she is to submit an interim report to the Minister setting out the reasons for his or her inability to complete the audit by that date, and the Minister is to cause copies of the report to be laid before both Houses of Parliament, within 7 sitting days of receiving that report.

-(2) Section 92 of the Financial Administration and Audit Act 1985 applies to the audit of the corporation.
+(2) Section 21 of the Auditor General Act 2006 applies to the audit of the corporation.

+[Clause 38 amended by No. 77 of 2006 s.
+17.]

 45. Powers and duties of the Auditor General

 (1) If the Auditor General in the course of the performance of duties as auditor of the corporation and its subsidiaries, is satisfied that —